saumyaporwal72/Return_fruad_Behavioural_Analytics/README.md

 Select cs.city, cs.fraud_count,o.total_fraud
 from city_stats  cs cross join overall o;

-###cities having more than the average number of fraud users.
+### Cities having more than the average number of fraud users.
 with fraud_count as(
 select city, count(*) as fraud_users from user_behaviour